eficode-academy/docker-katas/labs/README.md

 docker container prune                                       # Remove all stopped containers

+docker volume create <name>                 # Creates a named volume with the default driver

+docker volume inspect <name>              # prints out details about the given volume entity

+docker volume rm <name>                           # removes the given volume from the system

 docker image ls -a                                         # List all images on this machine

 docker image rm <image id>                        # Remove specified image from this machine